MARY'S IMMACULATE CONCEPTION

 Luke 1:28: "And the angel being come in, said unto her: Hail, full of grace, the Lord is with thee: blessed art thou among women."

 The text from Genesis portrays Mary's triumph over the devil as overwhelming and complete: "she shall crush thy head."
-But Mary's triumph would not be complete if she was conceived with sin.
-Likewise, the text from Luke states that Mary was "full of grace," but her grace would seem to be wanting, or not full enough, if there was sin at her conception.
+But Mary's triumph would not be complete if she had been conceived with sin.
+Likewise, the text from Luke states that Mary was "full of grace," but her grace would seem to be wanting or not full enough if there was sin at her conception.
 Therefore, these two texts strongly suggest Mary's Immaculate Conception.

-In spite of the Scriptural support and the strength of Sacred Tradition favoring the Immaculate Conception, the theologians of the twelfth and succeeding centuries continued to be at odds regarding the status of Mary's Immaculate Conception.
+In spite of the scriptural support and the strength of Sacred Tradition favoring the Immaculate Conception, the theologians of the twelfth and succeeding centuries continued to be at odds regarding the status of Mary's Immaculate Conception.
 Therefore, the Church had to intervene.
-In 1439 the Council of Basle decided that the doctrine of the Immaculate Conception was to be the official teaching of the Church.
+In 1439, the Council of Basle decided that the doctrine of the Immaculate Conception was to be the official teaching of the Church.
 However, it was not a binding decision because the Council at the time did not have a head.
-To pacify the theologians Pope Sixtus IV in 1483, in the Constitution Grave Nimis, threatened to excommunicate all those in either school who charged their opponents with heresy.
+To pacify the theologians, Pope Sixtus IV in 1483, in the Constitution Grave Nimis, threatened to excommunicate all those in either school who charged their opponents with heresy.
 The Council of Trent did not settle the question of the Immaculate Conception either, but it upheld the Constitution of Sixtus IV.
-In 1567 Pope Pius V condemned the thesis of Baius that no one but Christ was without original sin.
-One year later he also made the feast of the Immaculate Conception a holy day of obligation.
-In 1622 Pope Gregory XV prohibited any further discussion on the issue of the Immaculate Conception, except the Dominicans who were still allowed to discuss it in private.
-In 1661 Pope Alexander VII issued the Constitution Solicitudo, in which he renewed the decrees of previous Popes, and placed all writings that attack the Immaculate Conception under the rules of the Roman Index.
-For the next two centuries the Church continued to wait in silence until Pope Pius IX, on December 8, 1854, defined the dogma of the Immaculate Conception in the Bull, Ineffabilis Deus, and made it binding for the entire Church:
+In 1567, Pope Pius V condemned the thesis of Baius that no one but Christ was without original sin.
+One year later, he also made the feast of the Immaculate Conception a holy day of obligation.
+In 1622, Pope Gregory XV prohibited any further discussion on the issue of the Immaculate Conception, except for the Dominicans, who were still allowed to discuss it in private.
+In 1661, Pope Alexander VII issued the Constitution Solicitudo, in which he renewed the decrees of previous Popes and placed all writings that attack the Immaculate Conception under the rules of the Roman Index.
+For the next two centuries, the Church continued to wait in silence until Pope Pius IX, on December 8, 1854, defined the dogma of the Immaculate Conception in the Bull Ineffabilis Deus and made it binding for the entire Church:

 "Accordingly, by the inspiration of the Holy Spirit, for the honor of the Holy and undivided Trinity, for the glory and adornment of the Virgin Mother of God, for the exaltation of the Catholic Faith, and for the furtherance of the Catholic religion, by the authority of Jesus Christ our Lord, of the Blessed Apostles Peter and Paul, and by our own: “We declare, pronounce, and define that the doctrine which holds that the most Blessed Virgin Mary, in the first instance of her conception, by a singular grace and privilege granted by Almighty God, in view of the merits of Jesus Christ, the Savior of the human race, was preserved free from all stain of original sin, is a doctrine revealed by God and therefore to be believed firmly and constantly by all the faithful."